benmiroglio/pymatch/Example.md

         ]]
 ```

-Create test and control groups and reassign `loan_status` to a binary treatment indicator.
+Create test and control groups and reassign `loan_status` to be a binary treatment indicator.
 This is our reponse in the logistic regression model(s) used to generate propensity scores.

 ```python